sciZer0/7/v/README.md

 On the Vote Blockchain, there are the maximum number of positions of Contributor.

-At the start, the maximum number is 300 and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Quadratic Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*
+At the start, the maximum number is 300 and this number can be changed — either increased or decreased — by 0.1% through democratic voting (Competitive Voting). *In order for a vote on the given proposal to be valid, there may be the condition that it must meet the required 50% voter turnout.*

 Each Contributor is a person (possibly anonymous) with their Public Address.

-Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Quadratic Voting).
+Any person (Public Address) is appointed to the position of Contributor only by Voters through democratic voting (Competitive Voting).

 Each candidate/applicant for a position of Contributor have to find a way to prove their qualification and usefulness for the Vote blockchain in order to consequently become Contributor — optionally, using their Web3-native identity (SBTs) to prove their qualificational/social graph in a privacy-preserving manner, and also using **Hyde Park**.

-At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Quadratic Voting).
+At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position through democratic voting (Competitive Voting).

 *The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be a number of Contributors enough to start the blockchain's mainnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 250 Contributors through democratic voting (Competitive Quadratic Voting).*
+And it might be a number of Contributors enough to start the blockchain's mainnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 250 Contributors through democratic voting (Competitive Voting).*